ludics/hugo_site/content/post/paper-read-on-face-recognition.md

 DCNNs map face image into a feature that has small intra-class and large inter-class distance.

 Two lines to train:
-- multi-class classifier, separates different identities using softmax
+1. multi-class classifier, separates different identities using softmax
-- learn an embedding, triplet loss(anchor, positive, negative)
+2. learn an embedding, triplet loss(anchor, positive, negative)

 ==> Both have drawbacks
+1. Softmax: $W \in R^{d \mul n}$